somiomuktadir/codes/README.md

 # C and SQL Code Repository

-This repository contains a collection of C programs and SQL scripts designed for a university-level course.
+This repository contains a collection of C codes, C++ programs, and SQL scripts designed for a university-level course.

 ## Directory Structure